 In the past, we’ve written about different performance review methods that companies use, what kinds of questions you should be asking your employees, and what to do with employees whose productivity has stalled out.
-But there’s one important piece of the performance review puzzle that we haven’t addressed: how to review manager performance.
+But there’s one important piece of the performance reviews puzzle that we haven’t addressed: how to conduct a manager review.

 Since management is generally responsible for the performance review process of the people who report to them, sometimes it’s unclear who should be monitoring career goals and growth for team leaders.
 Managers are in a unique position; they often have their own contributions to make to the company, but one of their most important tasks is what Rand Fishkin at Moz calls “people wrangling.”

-This is a unique skill set, and not everyone is necessarily interested in or cut out for the work of managing the performance of direct reports.
+This is a unique skill set, and not everyone is necessarily interested in or cut out for the work of performance management, especially when it comes to direct reports.
 But for those people whose career paths entail motivating and supporting team members, a complete performance review requires input from the people who report to them.

-That’s why many companies use the 360-degree review process to get a comprehensive view of how managers are performing.
-In this kind of review, the goal is to get a complete picture of manager performance from every person who works with them: their managers, their reports, and their lateral colleagues.
+That’s why many companies use the 360-degree review process to get a comprehensive view of how manager performance.
+In these types of manager reviews, the goal is to get a complete picture of manager performance from every person who works with them: their managers, their reports, and their lateral colleagues.

 Preparing for a 360-degree review